Table of contents

 Read this article to learn more about how to do this.

 Tip: You can also check out our Trustpilot ecommerce integrations, which have automatic invitations built in to their functionalities.

 How to set it up

 - In Trustpilot Business, go to Get Reviews > Automatic Feedback Service.

 - You’ll see your unique Trustpilot email address.
 You can copy it by clicking Copy email address.

-- Add this address as a BCC recipient on the order confirmation emails you send to your customers.
-You’ll have to do this in your ecommerce, CRM, or invoicing system’s settings.
+- Add this address as a BCC recipient on the transactional email you want to use to trigger AFS.
+You’ll need to do this in the email settings of whichever system you’re using to trigger from.

 Using the basic AFS setup is effective on its own, but if you want to further enhance your invitations and add more functionality, you can add a structured data snippet to your email template.
 Read more about how to use structured data for AFS in this article.